arnav-jain1/Spring_2024/465/17-DDos.md

 **SOLUTIONS**: not many, like trying to stop a flood as a singular house
 	Most UDP filters aren't very good
 	ISP needs to help filter

+## Sloworis
+Keep as many connections to the target server open as long as possible

 ## Tools
 LOIC (Low Orbit Ion Cannon)- open source network stress testing application